veda-consulting-company/uk.co.vedaconsulting.mosaico/README.md

 ### Having issues with this extension?

 Please make sure you have followed installation instructions.

+To the "Message Template Builder" screen add a runcheck=1 argument in the url to see any errors that might be causing it - url e.g: ../civicrm/mosaico/index?reset=1&runcheck=1.

 Open issues on [github](https://github.com/veda-consulting/uk.co.vedaconsulting.mosaico/issues) with:
 - screenshot of failure with any possible errors in firebug or js console